Lotus E20: Season review

-Romain Grosjean was criticised for causing another first-lap incident, this time spinning Mark Webber around at the start of the Japanese Grand Prix.
+Grosjean was criticised for causing another first-lap incident, this time spinning Mark Webber around at the start of the Japanese Grand Prix.

 Grosjean returned to the car in Singapore, and once again out-qualified Räikkönen, starting eighth while his team-mate could do no better than twelfth.
 In the race it was Räikkönen who performed better, finishing sixth, a second ahead of Grosjean.
 Despite not having won a race by this point, Räikkönen remained in championship contention, sitting in third place, forty-five points behind championship leader Fernando Alonso.
 While Alonso's nearest rival, Sebastian Vettel, would make significant in-roads into Alonso's championship lead in Japan, Räikkönen went on to finish sixth after making contact with Alonso during the start that forced the Ferrari driver out of the race.
 Grosjean, on the other hand, was once again caught up in a first-corner melee, making contact with Mark Webber and earning a ten-second stop-go penalty for his troubles, the harshest in-race penalty available to the race stewards.
 With eight first-lap incidents from fourteen starts to his name in 2012 alone, Red Bull Racing team principal Christian Horner opined that Lotus "needed to control" Grosjean, describing the Frenchman as dangerous to himself and others.

+Both cars finished in the points once more at the Korean Grand Prix, with Räikkönen and Grosjean finishing where they started in fifth and seventh place, but the team lost further ground to Red Bull Racing and Ferrari in the World Constructors' Championship.
+The team scored another double points finish two weeks later in India, with Räikkönen finishing seventh — having spent much of the race stuck behind Felipe Massa — and Grosjean climbing from eleventh to finish ninth overall.
+Räikkönen would later claim that a podium finish was possible, but mistakes made during the final free practice session and qualifying cost him dearly.